alkem-io/website/content/en/post/2024-11-trumanitarian-ep-92/index.md

 Among the many themes discussed, Lars Peter asked Neil what’s needed to scale a platform like Alkemio.
 Competing with established tech giants means breaking free from their playbook.

-Neil believes that only by offering a different narrative and fundamentally different product can a new digital foundation for society be realized.
+Neil believes that we cannot realize a different digital future by playing the same game that brought us here.
+We need to play a new game!
+Only by offering a different narrative and fundamentally different product can a new digital foundation for society be realized.

 Alkemio believes that focusing only on profit - like in a traditional business where shareholders come first — limits how much we can prioritize society's needs.
 Instead, we believe it’s time to change the approach, aiming to create technology that benefits everyone, not just a few shareholders.
 By redefining the rules, we can push for progress that genuinely supports communities, collaboration, and long-term value.